KAZABUILD/KAZABUILD/backend/README.md

    - `ActivityType` -> string storing the type of activity the user performed
    - `TargettId` -> nullable GUID storing the Id of the object the user performed the activity for
    - `Timestamp` -> date object storing when the user performed the activity
    - `DatabaseEntryAt` -> date object storing when the entry was created in the database
    - `LastEditedAt` -> date object storing when the entry was last edited
    - `Note` -> nullable string storing any staff-only information

+ - UserFeedback (feedback left by the user)
+   - `Id` -> automatically assigned GUID
+   - `CreatorId` -> GUID storing the user's id that left the feedback
+   - `Feedback` -> string storing the text of the feedback
+   - `DatabaseEntryAt` -> date object storing when the entry was created in the database
+   - `LastEditedAt` -> date object storing when the entry was last edited
+   - `Note` -> nullable string storing any staff-only information